 Beyond economic growth, digitalisation can, and should, enable development goals.
-This paper builds on the 2023 report From "Tech for Growth" to "Tech for Good", in which the Tech for Good Institute (TFGI) consulted over 130 policymakers and stakeholders across six countries in Southeast Asia (Indonesia, Philippines, Malaysia, Singapore, Thailand, Vietnam) on the next phase of their countries' digital development.
+This paper builds on the 2023 report From "Tech for Growth" to "Tech for Good", in which the Tech for Good Institute (TFGI) consulted over 130 policymakers and stakeholders on the next phase of their country's digital development.
 One common area of investment is fostering a confident digital society for a trusted, inclusive and resilient digital ecosystem, nationally and regionally.